ttpham2002/personal-page/_pages/about.md

   - /about.html
 ---

-👩‍🎓 I am a third molecular biology at the University of Wiscosin Madison <br>
+👩‍🎓 I am a junior majoring in Molecular & Cell Biology at the University of Wisconsin-Madison. <br>

 👩‍🔬 I am passionate about healthcare and my research interests lie in wound healing and drug development. <br>